spenserhale/wp-theme-portfolio-foundation/README.md

-wp-theme-portfolio-tth
+wp-theme-portfolio-foundation
 ======================

-The theme is built on top of a Foundation Framework custom download.
+A professional clean, modern, simple portfolio Wordpress theme built on top of foundation

-It is built as an learning experience from the Wordpress Theme Development track on Treehouse